Attendance and Punctuality

 Holidays should not be taken during term time.
 The Head teacher may only grant leave of absence for exceptional circumstances in which an application for leave of absence form must be completed.
 These forms are available from the school office.
 Additional documentation may be required to support the request for leave of absence.
 Please note that there is no obligation for the school to authorise holidays during term time.

 Please ring the school office before 2.00pm if there are any last minute changes, eg. someone other than the person known to staff is to collect your child at the end of the day.
 Calling before 2.00pm is important as it allows time for us to get messages to classrooms before the end of the day.

-If your child is collected late persistently after 3.30pm a penalty charge of £5 will be applied and at 3.40pm your child will be taken to After School Care at Emergency Booking rate fee.
+If your child is collected late persistently after 3.30pm a penalty charge of £5 will be applied for every 15 minutes and at 4.30pm your child will be taken to After School Care at additional Emergency Booking rate fee of £22.00.

 Attendance and Punctuality Policy is available within the Policies & Documents section.